JoeShep/ArtFX-NSS-Capstone/README.md

 ==================

 An interactive app for kids that encourages exploration of great paintings.
 This is my capstone project for the first semester of Nashville Software School, cohort 2.
+<p>See this code live at https://artfx-14my8.backliftapp.com/   Sound links are not functional at this time, because audio files are stored locally. </p>
 <p>For insight into the use of the images included in this project, please read the following article that explains how the "slavish" reproductions I am using are not bound by copyright: http://www.huffingtonpost.com/bernard-starr/museum-paintings-copyright_b_1867076.html</p>

 <html>